Seattle Public Schools

 Test Registration / Sign-up Information

-Testing is currently full for the 23-24 school year.
-If you are interested in testing please check with your school for spring dates.
+Testing dates for 2024-2025 are listed below.
 Testing is available for students in 8th-12th grade who are currently enrolled in Seattle Public Schools.
-Sign-up for a remote testing date please register.
+Sign-up for a remote testing date here.

 Read to learn more about testing in your own language: